catenax-ng/catenax-ng.github.io/docs/security/GitguardianShield.md

 ### Login

 To use GitGuardianshield you need to be authentified by the GitGuardian Server.
 For this, execute `ggshield auth login`.
-This automatically generate an access token.
+This automatically generates an access token.

 ### Local Scanning